-All practitioners working with children in trouble should advocate on their behalf to ensure that they receive their rights and entitlements.
+All practitioners working with children in trouble should advocate on their behalf to ensure that their rights are upheld and they receive their entitlements.

-• Equality of treatment
+Equality of treatment

 Arrangements for dealing with children in trouble must conform with, and be seen to conform with, principles of equality of treatment.
-The principle that where disparities are apparent, they should be explained or reforms introduced to address the disparity, as recommended by the Lammy Review, should be adopted.
+This does not require that children are treated the same for similar alleged offending but they should not be disadvantaged as a consequence of their characteristics.
+As recommended by the Lammy review, where disparities are apparent, they should be explained or reforms should be introduced to address the disparity.

 The over-representation of children from minority ethnic communities in the youth justice system in general, and in the secure estate in particular, is unacceptable and requires urgent attention.
-The recent reductions in first time entrants, and in the number of children in the secure estate, has not benefited black, Asian and minority ethnic children, including Gypsy, Roma and Traveler children, to the same extent as their non-minority counterparts, exacerbating levels of disproportionality.
+Reductions in first time entrants, and in the number of children in the secure estate, has not benefited minoritised, including Gypsy, Roma and Traveler children, to the same extent as their non-minority counterparts, exacerbating levels of disproportionality.

-A national target should be established for youth justice agencies and other services that provide for children to reduce such over-representation.
+A national target should be established for youth justice agencies, and other services that provide for children, to reduce such over-representation.
 Local agencies should agree and publish a multi-agency strategy to monitor and ensure equality of treatment in their area.

-Other forms of disproportionality - including the over-representation of looked after children - should be monitored and addressed.
+Other forms of disproportionality - including the over-representation of care experienced children and those with neuro-divergent needs - should similarly be monitored and addressed.